How Imran Khan campaigns from prison in Pakistan: AI and clandestine canvassing - ExBulletin

 After consulting his aides, Raja asked his supporters to disperse peacefully.
 He told Reuters it was important to not be detained and to be able to campaign, even in a limited way, in the period immediately before the election.

 “Every time we go on the campaign trail, fear weighs on most of our candidates,” he said.
 “Everyone has the feeling that every day of the campaign (…) is a war.”
-REUTERS
+(Reporting by Asif Shahzad in Lahore and Ariba Shahid in Karachi; Additional reporting by Mubasher Bukhari in Lahore; Writing by Charlotte Greenfield; Editing by Katerina Ang)

 |